18F/identity-idp/docs/backend.md

-We aim to keep Controllers simple and lean, and put business logic in Form classes, and hand those results (FormResponse) to our Analytics class to get logged in a consitent way.
+We aim to keep Controllers simple and lean, and put business logic in Form classes, and hand those results (FormResponse) to our Analytics class to get logged in a consistent way.

 ### FormResponse

-The [FormResponse](../app/services/form_response.rb) simple structure to help bundle up properties for logging. **Do not put PII or sensitive information inside these** because they are intended to be logged.
+The [FormResponse](../app/services/form_response.rb) is a simple structure to help bundle up properties for logging. **Do not put PII or sensitive information inside these** because they are intended to be logged.